Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 5. Take an inside tour of Wawel Castle

-Wawel Castle Courtyard| ©Dennis Jarvis
+Wawel Castle courtyard| ©Dennis Jarvis

-Wawel Castle Courtyard| ©Dennis Jarvis
+Wawel Castle courtyard| ©Dennis Jarvis

-It can be visited every day from 9:30 to 16:00 (in summer until 17:00) and inside you will find the crown treasury, the royal armory, the royal apartments, the crypts of famous people and my favorite place: the dragon cave.
-It is a highly recommended visit to do either alone or as part of a guided tour as the Wawel Castle is one of the emblems of the city of Krakow.
+You can visit every day from 9:30 to 16:00 (in summer until 17:00) and inside you will find the crown treasury, the royal armory, the royal apartments, the crypts of famous people and my favorite place, the dragon's cave.

 Book a guided tour of Wawel Castle